andy23512/blog/source/_posts/tangent-s-suggestions-for-learning-english-character-entry-on-charachorder-3d-input-devices.md

 {% collapsecard "Explanations" %}[CCIO](https://adventure.charachorder.io/) is an official revolutionary typing game and integrated platform.
 Its constitution module allows you to train and test your familiarity with the device layout.
 Since the layout reference does not indicate the current key position, I suggest using this after you have learned the device layout above.

 Besides, [Keybr](https://www.keybr.com/) helps users learn touch typing.
-If you've learned the device layout above, you can use Keybr to strengthen the muscle memory of the letters further.
+If you've learned the device layout above, you can use Keybr to strengthen your muscle memory of the letters further.
 Its default target speed is 35 WPM, but it might take users weeks to unlock the 7th letters and months to complete all the letters, so 30 is recommended here.
 If it's still too hard for you, start with a lower target speed and gradually increase it as you pace yourself.
 {% endcollapsecard %}

 ## Practice trigrams